sr320/LabDocs/protocols/ProteinprepforMSMS.md

 ---

 ### Protein quantification – BCA Assay (Pierce)
-_This can be done prior to trypsin digestion or in parallel._
+_This needs to be done prior to Mini-Trypsin digestion._

 __Reagents required:__